arjunGbtz/ezy.css-website/docs/components.md

 ## Inputs

-Form controls like inputs and textareas come with base styles
+Form controls like inputs and textareas come with simple base styles

 ---

 - `.input` default input
-- `.input-sm`, `input-lg` sizes
+- `.input-sm`, `.input-lg` sizes

 - `:valid` changes the border color to `--color-success`